de Sitter Space Decay and Cosmological Constant Relaxation in Unimodular Gravity with Charged Membranes: de Sitter Instability

-Whenever the $(+,+)$ instanton dominates, as $\Lambda$ becomes smaller, the action for the $(+,+)$ instantons converges to (see \cite{Coleman:1977py,Callan:1977pt,Coleman:1980aw,Brown:1987dd,Brown:1988kg,Kaloper:2022oqv,Kaloper:2022utc} and many other papers) \be S_{\tt bounce} \simeq \frac{27\pi^2}{2} \frac{{\cal T}_A^4}{(\Delta \Lambda)^3}\, . \ee Hence, the decay rate saturates as the cosmological constant decreases and as a result, any initial de Sitter space will steadily evolve towards lower cosmological constant values, easily reaching $\Lambda < 0$.
+Whenever the $(+,+)$ instanton dominates, as $\Lambda$ becomes smaller, the action for the $(+,+)$ instantons converges to (see \cite{Coleman:1977py,Callan:1977pt,Coleman:1980aw,Brown:1987dd,Brown:1988kg,Kaloper:2022oqv,Kaloper:2022utc} and many other papers) \be S_{\tt bounce} \simeq \frac{27\pi^2}{2} \frac{{\cal T}_{\cal A}^4}{(\Delta \Lambda)^3}\, . \ee Hence, the decay rate saturates as the cosmological constant decreases and as a result, while any initial de Sitter space will steadily evolve towards lower cosmological constant values (easily reaching $\Lambda < 0)$, all values of $\Lambda$ will be approximately equally likely, and, below some critical value, very long lived.
 It thus seems that as long as these instantons dominate, the only way to argue that the terminal cosmological constant induced by transitions is small and nonnegative is to invoke anthropics.
 This is the reason we think the alternative framework where the only allowed instanton is $(-,+)$ of (\ref{fig1}) is preferred.

 This conclusion remains valid for more general cases, when ${\cal L}$ includes more powers of $\lambda$ as in the Taylor series (\ref{lambdalag}), ${\cal L}(\lambda) = c_1 \mpl^2 \lambda + 2c_2 \lambda^2 + 4 c_3 \frac{\lambda^3}{\mpl^2} + \ldots$.
 The equations look more involved, but the physical outcome is similar to the two simple limits above: generically, for small fluxes the instanton (\ref{fig1}) is the only one allowed, whereas for large fluxes the instanton (\ref{fig2}) dominates.
 This means, that in the absence of the linear term, all theories with higher powers of $4$-form flux behave like pure ${\cal F}^2$.
 However, when the linear term is present, it dominates for all sub-Planckian fluxes ${\cal F}/\mps < 1$ (assuming $c_1 \sim {\cal O}(1)$)!
 The simplest case ${\cal L} = c_1 \mps \lambda + 2 c_2 \mps \lambda^2$, which we elaborated upon above, serves as a clear example.
 Since $\Lambda_{out} - \Lambda_{in} = \frac{c_1}{2} \mpl^4 {\cal Q}_{\cal A} + 2 c_2 \mps \lambda {\cal Q}_{\cal A} + {\cal O}({\cal Q}_{\cal A}^2)$, the junction conditions (\ref{diffroots}) to leading order become \ba \zeta_{out} \sqrt{ 1- \frac{\Lambda_{out} a^2}{3 \mps}} &=& - \frac{{\cal T}_{\cal A}}{4\mps}\Bigl(1 - \frac{2\mpl^4 {\cal Q}_{\cal A}}{3 {\cal T}^2_{\cal A}} \bigl({c_1} + 4 c_2 \frac{\lambda}{\mps} \bigr)\Bigr)\, a \, , \nonumber \\ \zeta_{in} \sqrt{1- \frac{\Lambda_{in} a^2}{3 \mps}} &=& \frac{{\cal T}_{\cal A}}{4\mps}\Bigl(1 + \frac{2\mpl^4 {\cal Q}_{\cal A}}{3 {\cal T}^2_{\cal A}} \bigl({c_1} + 4 c_2 \frac{\lambda}{\mps})\Bigr) \, a \, . \ea Hence whenever $c_2 \sim c_1$ and the flux is sub-Planckian, ${\cal \lambda} < \mpl^2 $, the flux contribution to the junction conditions (\ref{diffrootssqlin}) is subleading.
 Ergo, the large sub-Planckian fluxes might only influence the nonperturbative physics selection rules initially, at scales close to $\mpl$, but their influence quickly wanes.
 In natural theories where it is not prohibited, the linear term does all the driving.